bettygordon932/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Optimize for clarity and maintainability rather than just focusing on cleverness or brevity."

 In essence, this highlights the importance of writing code that is easy to understand and modify by both yourself and others in the long run, even if it means sacrificing a bit of conciseness or using a less 'brilliant' solution upfront.
 This principle encourages good documentation, clean structure, and adherence to established conventions, which are all crucial for efficient teamwork and software sustainability.

+# 2024-01-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Next, planning ahead is crucial for success.
+Anticipate potential issues and challenges that may arise, so you have a plan B or C in case things don't go according to plan.
+Planning ahead can also help to reduce stress and anxiety, as you will be better prepared for whatever comes your way.
+ - 来自NLP